Ethiopian spiced pumpkin soup (D'ba zigni)

 5 cups water or chicken or vegetable stock

-Whipped yogurt, to garnish
+Whipped yoghurt to garnish

-Cilantro, minced, to garnish
+Cilantro, minced to garnish

 Roasted pumpkin seeds (see note below for seasoning instructions)

 Add the water/stock and bring to a boil.
 Simmer for 30 minutes.
-The pumpkins should be very soft and you should be able to mush them easily with a fork or spatula.
+The pumpkins should be very soft, and you should be able to mush them easily with a fork or spatula.
 For a smooth soup, purée the soup with a hand blender till smooth.
 For a chunkier soup with a bit more texture, take out 1 ladle of the pumpkin pieces and purée the soup.
 Add the pumpkin pieces back to the soup.
 I personally prefer a smooth soup, but you are welcome to enjoy it as you want.